Chart Color Schemes

 West Footscray - Tottenham displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Dwelling structure in West Footscray-Tottenham, as assessed at the Census 2016, consisted of 59.0% houses and 41.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metropolitan area's 49.7% houses and 50.3% other dwellings.
-Home ownership in West Footscray-Tottenham stood at 22.2%, similar to Melbourne metro's level, with mortgaged dwellings at 36.1% and rented dwellings at 41.7%.
-The median monthly mortgage repayment in the area was $2,129, higher than Melbourne metro's average of $2,100.
-Median weekly rent was $351, lower than Melbourne metro's figure of $376.
-Nationally, West Footscray-Tottenham's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were less than the national figure of $375.
+In West Footscray-Tottenham, as per the latest Census, 59.0% of dwellings were houses while 41.0% were other types such as semi-detached and apartments.
+This contrasts with Melbourne metro's 49.7% houses and 50.3% other dwellings.
+Home ownership in West Footscray-Tottenham was 22.2%, similar to Melbourne metro, with mortgaged dwellings at 36.1% and rented ones at 41.7%.
+The median monthly mortgage repayment in the area was $2,129, higher than Melbourne metro's $2,100.
+The median weekly rent was $351, lower than Melbourne metro's $376.
+Nationally, West Footscray-Tottenham's mortgage repayments were significantly higher at $2,129 compared to Australia's average of $1,863, while rents were lower at $351 against the national figure of $375.

 Frequently Asked Questions - Housing